Protecting Workers Health with Occupational Hygiene Monitoring

 Personal Exposure Monitoring

 Airborne hazardous substances present in the workplace can take the form of dust, fume, gas, aerosol, mists, and fibers which can all lead to ill health.
 Legal workplace exposure limits have been set by the UK government for a range of substances that needs to be adhered to help prevent occupational illnesses from occurring.
-Personal Exposure Monitoring or Sampling is used not only to assess compliance with these limits bit t also to check that existing controls are working adequately to control airborne hazards.
+Personal Exposure Monitoring or Sampling is used not only to assess compliance with these limits but to also check that existing controls are working adequately to control airborne hazards.
 By protecting your workforce health you can expect a number of benefits such as boosting health and long-life expectancy, enhancing employee retention, reduction in company health care cost, positive business reputation and a positive impact on society (Social Responsibility)

 Vibration Monitoring Service

 Vibration monitoring is used t is used to determine the amount of vibration a person is being exposed to.
 There are limits set in law for the amount of vibration a person is allowed to be exposed to in a workplace.
 These limits are based around preventing hand-arm vibration syndrome (HAVS) and other illnesses associated with vibration exposure.
-By employing the services of an occupational hygienist to carry out Vibration Monitoring they will be able to determine if the vibration levels present a risk to health to your employees and provide appropriate advice on what action to take to manage is used t future exposure to a level that is legally compliant, thus protecting your workers' health.
+By employing the services of an occupational hygienist to carry out Vibration Monitoring they will be able to determine if the vibration levels present a risk to health to your employees and provide appropriate advice on what action to take to manage future exposure to a level that is legally compliant, thus protecting your workers' health.

 LEV Examination and Testing